 Our operations are managed and reported in three operating segments, each of which is a reportable segment for financial reporting purposes: Innerwear, Activewear and International.
 These segments are organized principally by product category and geographic location.
 Each segment has its own management team that is responsible for the operations of the segment's businesses, but the segments share a common supply chain and media and marketing platforms.
-Other consists of our U.S. value-based ("outlet") stores and United States hosiery business.
-In the first quarter of 2018, we eliminated the allocation of certain corporate overhead selling, general and administrative expenses related to legal, human resources, information technology, finance and real estate departments to the segments, in order to reflect the manner in which the business is managed and results are reviewed by our Chief Executive Officer, who is our chief operating decision maker.
-Prior year segment operating profit disclosures have been revised to conform to the current year presentation.
+Other consists of our U.S. value-based ("outlet") stores and U.S. hosiery business.